Unsupervised Monocular Depth Estimation in Highly Complex Environments: Experiments

 \subsection{Training and testing sets setup}

-\textbf{Training sets:} For the day-time depth model, the 5 splits of day-time sequence are used to train the unsupervised framework \cite{godard2019digging}, and the basic pre-trained depth model, monodepth2 (day), is obtained for ITDFA.
+\textbf{Training sets:} For the day-time depth model, the 5 splits of the day-time sequence are used to train the unsupervised framework \cite{godard2019digging}, and the basic pre-trained depth model, monodepth2 (day), is obtained for ITDFA.
 To improve the performance of this depth model, 15,000 images are uniformly selected from 5 splits for training, and the training set does not include the images taken while parking.
-For the image transfer model, 6,000 images of each scenario are selected to obtain the image transfer models between different scenarios by using CycleGAN \cite{CycleGAN2017}.
+For the image transfer model, 5000 images of each scenario are random selected to obtain the image transfer models between different scenarios by using CycleGAN \cite{CycleGAN2017}.
 The selection of these images follows the rules before.
-To address the problem of unsupervised monocular depth estimation in night-time, rainy night-time and snowy winter scenarios, three image transfer models should be pre-trained for ITDFA: between day and night ($G_{d2n}$ and $G_{n2d}$), between day and rainy night ($G_{d2r}$ and $G_{r2d}$), and between day and snowy winter ($G_{d2s}$ and $G_{s2d}$).
+To address the problem of unsupervised monocular depth estimation in night-time and rainy night-time scenarios, three image transfer models should be pre-trained for ITDFA: between day and night ($G_{d2n}$ and $G_{n2d}$), and between day and rainy night ($G_{d2r}$ and $G_{r2d}$).
 In addition, to verify the continuous transfer ability of the model obtained through domain adaptation, we also train an additional image transfer model between night and rainy night ($G_{n2r}$ and $G_{r2n}$).
 During training the ITDFA, the training sets used for domain adaptation are the same as that of the image transfer model.

-\textbf{Testing sets:} During testing, 300 rainy night-time images and 300 snowy winter images are randomly selected from the remaining splits of each sequence to test the model obtained by ITDFA.
-While for the night-time scenario, the testing set is the same as \cite{vankadari2020unsupervised} for a fair comparison.
-The evaluation metrics used in this paper follow previous methods \cite{godard2019digging,zhao2020monocular,zhou2017unsupervised}, and we evaluate the depth models from the aspect of error and accuracy.
+\textbf{Testing sets:} During testing, for the night scenario, the testing set is the same as \cite{vankadari2020unsupervised} for a fair comparison, which contains 500 night images \footnote{\url{https://github.com/zxcqlf/RobotCar_DepthGT_Generate}}.
+While for the more complex rainy night scenario, 300 rainy night-time images are randomly selected from the remaining splits of each sequence to test the model obtained by ITDFA.
+The evaluation metrics used in this paper follow previous monocular methods \cite{godard2019digging,zhao2020monocular,vankadari2020unsupervised}, and we evaluate the depth models from the aspect of error and accuracy with different depth range (40m and 60m).